Siddharth College of Arts, Science and Commerce: Courses offered

 As of 2022, the college offered undergraduate coursework in Arts, Science and Commerce Streams.
 The college also enrolls graduate students in M.Sc. & Ph.D. programs.

 Library

 The college is also home to some rare books from Dr. Ambedkar's personal collection, which were used as reference for drafting the Constitution of India.
-The library has on display many Ambedkar artefacts, including a copy of the Constitution of India with his name embossed on it.
+The library has on display many Ambedkar artifacts, including a copy of the Constitution of India with his name embossed on it.